agentlang-ai/agentlang-docs/docs/language/computation-model.md

 to translate the patterns to opcode.
 This compilation process happens only once for a dataflow, as the generated opcode is cached for future executions.

-Each dataflow evaluation happens in the context of a datastructure known as the **environment** and an active **transaction** on the underlying persistent store.
+Each dataflow evaluation happens in the context of an **environment** and an active **transaction** on the underlying persistent store.
 The **environment** is a simple map of key-value pairs and it stores some internal values relevant for the interpreter and also *bindings* of values created by the evaluation of patterns.
 The **transaction** is used for updating and querying the data-store.
 If any of the patterns result in an error,